-- Anabolism, or constructive metabolism, is all about building and storing: It supports the growth of new cells, the maintenance of body tissues, and the storage of energy for use in the future.
-During anabolism, small molecules are changed into larger, more complex molecules of carbohydrate, protein, and fat.
+- Anabolism (uh-NAB-uh-liz-um), or constructive metabolism, is all about building and storing.
+It supports the growth of new cells, the maintenance of body tissues, and the storage of energy for use in the future.
+During anabolism, small molecules are changed into larger, more complex molecules of carbohydrates, protein, and fat.

 The Endocrine System

 Several of the hormones of the endocrine system are involved in controlling the rate and direction of metabolism.
 Thyroxine, a hormone produced and released by the thyroid gland, plays a key role in determining how fast or slow the chemical reactions of metabolism proceed in a person's body.

 Another gland, the pancreas secretes hormones that help determine whether the body's main metabolic activity at a particular time will be anabolic or catabolic.
 For example, after eating a meal, usually more anabolic activity happens because eating increases the level of glucose — the body's most important fuel — in the blood.
 The pancreas senses this increased level of glucose and releases the hormone insulin, which signals cells to increase their anabolic activities.